molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Testing Attribute Directives

-The name Attribute Directive comes from the its attribute selector, for example `[ngModel]`.
+The name Attribute Directive comes from the attribute selector, for example `[ngModel]`.
 An Attribute Directive does not have a template and cannot alter the DOM structure.

 We have already mentioned the built-in Attribute Directives `NgClass` and `NgStyle`.
 In addition, both Template-driven and Reactive Forms rely heavily on Attribute Directives: `NgForm`, `NgModel`, `FormGroupDirective`, `FormControlName` etc.

 Attributes Directives are often used for changing the style of an element, either directly with inline styles or indirectly with classes.
-Most styling logic can be implemented using CSS rules alone, no JavaScript code is necessary.
+Most styling logic can be implemented using CSS alone, no JavaScript code is necessary.
 But sometimes JavaScript is required to set inline styles or add classes programmatically.

 Neither of our [example applications](#example-applications) contain an Attribute Directive, so we are introducing the **`ThresholdWarningDirective`**.
 This Directive applies to `<input type="number">` elements.
 It toggles a class if the picked number exceeds a given threshold.
 If the number is higher than the threshold, the field should be marked visually.

-Note that numbers over the threshold are valid input.
+Note that numbers above the threshold are valid input.
 The `ThresholdWarningDirective` does not add an Angular validator.
 We merely want to warn the user so they check the input twice.

 <button class="load-iframe">
 See the ThresholdWarningDirective in action